What are your clinic hours?

 All clinic visits will be invoiced and are payable in full within 30 days.

-For surgical and inpatient hospital services, provided by our clinicians, we will be invoice your insurance or provide you with the necessary information for you to file your claim.
+For surgical and inpatient hospital services, we will be invoice your insurance or provide you with the necessary information for you to file your claim.
 If we do not receive an insurance payment within a reasonable period of time, you will be expected to begin payments on your account.
-Services rendered may be paid by cash, cheque, or bank transfer (BACS).
+Services rendered may be paid by cash, credit or debit card, or bank transfer (BACS).

 How is insurance handled?